Whom to contact?

 Is it possible to enforce an agreement resulting from mediation?

 According to Directive 2008/52/EC, it must be possible to request that the content of a written agreement resulting from mediation be made enforceable.
-Member States will communicate the courts or other authorities competent to receive such requests.
+The 2004 Mediation Act was amended by Act IX of 2010, mainly for the purposes of transposing the provisions of the Directive governing cross-border disputes, extending them to apply also to domestic cases.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.